FlashDrag/recipe-app-api/README.md

 - Open the Command Palette (Ctrl+Shift+P) and run the **Remote-Containers: Reopen in Container** command.

 #### 2. Local virtual environment
+Since you've mounted your app codebase as a Docker volume you can develop your application directly on your local machine and see the changes reflected in the container without having to rebuild the container.
+##### Setup Local Virtual Environment
 - Create virtual environment using virtualwrapper
     ```bash
     $ mkvirtualenv recipe-app-api